vincentluting/vincentluting.github.io/content/en/notes/_index.md

 ---
-title: "A place for some of my notes"
+title: "A place fo sharing some of my notes"
 description: "Notes"
 ---